-This page lists texts and videos that are related to SOMETHING SOMETHING SOUP SOMETHING.
-It also links (video) games that, we feel, pursue similar cultural aspirations as our own.
+This page links texts and other materials that are related to SOMETHING SOMETHING SOUP SOMETHING.
+It also recommends a few other (computer) games that playfully disclose philosophical experiences.

-If you are interested in understanding how video games could be used to 'do' philosophy with and within virtual worlds, please read, watch, or play this stuff :)
+If you are interested in learning more about how to 'do' meaningful stuff with and within virtual worlds, feel welcome to read, watch, or play anything you find here :)

 - “You Don't Know What Soup Is” - Published on TH!NK, the quarterly research magazine of the University of Malta, issue 20 (June 2017)